 The Pelvic Clock can be seen as an ode to what effective stretching and strengthening exercises can do for your body.

-By improving your flexibility, strength and range of motion in your hips and pelvic floor, you can enjoy better full body movement.
+By improving your flexibility, strength and range of motion in your hips, core, back and pelvic floor, you can enjoy better full body movement.

 A simple looking device with the power to have a significant impact for those who use it, the Pelvic Clock has won over athletes, doctors and healthcare professionals all over the world for its ability to help combat tight hips and a lower back with daily exercises.
-If your hip or back pain is a result of an unstable pelvis, the Pelvic Clock is certainly worth taking note of.
+If your hip or back pain is a result of muscular tightness, the Pelvic Clock is certainly worth taking note of.

-In this Pelvic Clock review, we delve into everthing you need to know about the product, including how to use it, what we like about it, and potential alternatives.
+In this Pelvic Clock review, we delve into everything you need to know about the product, including how to use it, what we like about it, and potential alternatives.

 (It’s obviously worth noting, if you do experience any lower back pain or discomfort, seek the advice of a medical professional first).